chaitjo/lstm-context-embeddings/README.md

 Higher Validation Accuracy (~3%) and lower Validation Loss for the model compared to the baseline suggests that adding the bidirectional RNN layer after the word embedding layer improves a generic text classification model's performance.
 More rigourous experimentation needs to be done to confirm this hyposthesis.

-**An unanswered question is whether the bump in accuracy is because the RNN layer actually adds contextual information to independent word embeddings or simply because of more matrix multiplications by the network.
-However, adding more hidden units to the RNN layer does not lead to drastic changes in accuracy, suggesting that the former is true.**
+**An unanswered question is whether the bump in accuracy is because the RNN layer actually added contextual information to independent word embeddings or simply because the model became larger overall.
+However, adding more capacity to the model (by increasing number of hidden neurons in the RNN and number of CNN filters) does not lead to drastic changes in accuracy, suggesting that the former is true.**

 It is also extremely worrying to see the validation loss increasing instead of decreasing as training continues.
 This issue needs investigation.